Questions for EHR Vendors: What You Should Know Before You Commit

 Do you offer the ability to activate emergency access to the ophthalmology EHR or PM in the event of a disaster?

-Do you have policies and procedures to identify the role of the individual responsible for accessing and activating emergency access settings, when necessary?
+Does your software solution have policies and procedures to identify the role of the individual responsible for accessing and activating emergency access settings, when necessary?

-Do you provide recovery from an emergency and resume normal operations and access to patient health information during a disaster?
+Does your solution provide recovery from an emergency and resume normal operations and access to patient health information during a disaster?

 Customer and Technical Support